sumpfgottheit/puppet-pythonel/README.md

 By using the `include` construct, every interpreter can included by multiple applications without any problems.
 The interpreter-manifests installs the interpreter using the `package` ressource, but **without defining a yumrepo ressource**.
 If you define your repository once, you can put the `Yumrepo <|title = redhat-scl-el6 |>` in the interpreter manifest.
 The interpreters define some variables that are used by `virtualenv` and `pip` to adapt to the calling interpeter.

+The resources `python::pip` and `python::virtualenv` work in a similar way to the original module.

 ## ppyp_helper
 The biggest problem defining python environments via puppet ist the lack of information at catalog compile time.
 Which python version/pip version combination is available and needs which parameters.
 It's a big mess.
 By including a python interpreter, the file `/usr/local/bin/ppyp_helper` ist installed.
 This helper script takes care of all the crazy, local stuff and helps the `Exec` ressources to stay readable.
 When calling `pytophon::pip`, the helper-script is called on the node and enables the sofware collection if necessary.